dvklopfenstein/PrincetonAlgorithms/doc/README_Union_Find.md

 ### [ex2](#table-of-contents-for-examples)
 2. Recreate demo from **Quick Union (7:50)** lecture: From the cmdline...

-Runs these unions using QuickUnion with no speed improvements (Weighing, Path compression):
+Run these unions using QuickUnion with no speed improvements (Weighting, Path compression):
 ```
   union(7-3)
   union(6-1)